Photo:@n11_daiju.m

 ●Review:

-Not only are they lightweight, but these AT boots are perhaps the best at recreating the tenacity and rebound of alpine boots.
-They're also made with a material that's resistant to temperature-induced flex changes, so they won't feel stiff in the cold of winter and loose in spring, allowing you to ski with the same feel throughout the season.
+While lightweight is a given, these AT boots probably best replicate the resilience and rebound of alpine boots.
+Furthermore, they use materials that are highly resistant to temperature changes in flex, so they don't become stiff in the depths of winter and loose in spring, allowing you to ski with the same feel throughout the season.

-The inner liner, a product of the long-established boot brand NORDICA, provides an excellent fit.
-The slightly wider last means your feet won't feel constricted or cold, and you'll be able to enjoy long hikes and extended BC trips without straining your feet.
+As expected from the long-established boot brand NORDICA, the cork fit liner provides an excellent fit.
+The slightly wider last prevents your feet from feeling constricted and cold, and allows you to comfortably enjoy long hikes and extended backcountry trips without foot pain.